stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 2. Put each **observation in its own row**.
 3. **Don't combine multiple pieces of information in one cell**.
 Sometimes it just seems like one thing, but think if that is the only way you want to be able to use or sort that data.
 4. **Leave the original (raw) data raw** - don't mess with it!
 5. Export the cleaned data to a **text based format** like CSV.
-This ensures that anyone can use the data (remember *Interoperability*?), and is the format required by most data repositories.
+This ensures that anyone can use the data (remember the *I* in *FAIR*?), and is the format required by most data repositories.

 To illustrate, we will use participant data from a workshop.
 Different people have entered data in to a spreadsheet to keep track of things like date, number of attendees, and who delivered the workshop.